arielhs/ts-arithmetic/README.md

 type TooBigSubtract = Subtract<TooBig1, TooBig2> // never
 ```

-This notation can in be supported (and might in the future) but it currently is not.
+This notation can be supported (and might in the future) but it currently is not.

 ### `Add`